rastersoft/autovala/wiki/autovala.1.md

         usr/share/PROJECT_NAME/

-To know the precise rules used by AutoVala, check the [rules section](Rules).
+To know the precise rules used by AutoVala, check the [rules page](autovala-rules.7).

 When you are OK for the first compilation, just use Autovala to check the folders and automatically update the **.avprj** file with: